daos-stack/go-ipmctl/README.md

 Go bindings for the libipmctl native C lib to enable management of DCPMMs from Go source

-This is a Go interface for [ipmctl](https://github.com/intel/ipmctl) which is also a work in progress.
+This is a Go interface for [ipmctl](https://github.com/intel/ipmctl)

 ## How to Build

 This is a [Go](https://golang.orghttps://golang.org/doc/install) project, so the Go development tools are naturally required.
 We recommend the most current Go release available.
-As of July 2018, the project has been built and tested with Go 1.9.
+As of July 2018, the project has been built and tested with Go 1.11.5

 The following steps assume ipmctl library is installed.
 To install please follow steps in the [ipmctl github](https://github.com/intel/ipmctl)